tbeauvais/static-signup/README.md

     ]
 }
 ```
+* Attach sample-cloud-formation-policy to role sample-cloudformation-role

+# Step 7
-8) Add CodeBuild resource and pipeline bucket
+Add CodeBuild resource and S3 pipeline bucket

-Add new parameters for github options
+* Add new parameters for github options

 ```
   GitHubUser: